tirangol/tirangol/README.md

 Research-wise, I'm a co-first author on [this](https://arxiv.org/pdf/2412.15947) paper and an author on [this](https://openreview.net/pdf?id=sfTXIiu7Op) paper.
 My primary interest is audio and images, but I'm open to most domain areas with interesting problems.
 I'm currently working on an algorithm to predict [optimal piano fingerings](https://github.com/tirangol/Projects/tree/main/pianofortis) for a given piece, a deep learning flute synthesizer, and a GUI app for visualizing and playing midi files.

+I have some notes from my time at UofT [here](https://github.com/tirangol/Uoft-Notes), which I will eventually complete.

 I also occassionally arrange and compose stuff on [Musescore](https://musescore.com/trngl).